Harry-young-0/GeTAP/README.md

 ### Plot A
 Summary of SNPs that alter expression of your gene of interest and the direction of that change as quantified by GTEx, grouped by the tissue groups.
 Colour = direction of expression change, rsid = unique SNP identifier

+Title and axis says proportion of SNP-trait associations per tissue?
+Proportion calculated how????

 ![A](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/e079bc31-c6da-4e23-8a15-34f62526e4ef)

+What is Plot AO?

 ### Plot B
 Correlation of the number of different traits in a Trait Group relative to the total number of different possible traits in the full database.
 An indication of whether the results are due to chance.
 This considers repeated SNP-Trait associations.
 If 100 different SNPs are all associated with LDL, this is recorded as 100 SNP-Trait associations.